-Stem cells are the building blocks of life; they are essential to every living organism.
+Cells are the building blocks of life; they are essential to every living organism.
 They are able to self-renew and replicate—with the ability to form every type of tissue or organ in the body.
-Adult stem cells from one organ are able to create tissue for another organ; this is called plasticity.
+Adult cells from one organ are able to create tissue for another organ; this is called plasticity.
 This is key to their function as a regenerative medicine.

-Stem cells can be transferred into any single organ in the body since stem cells have the capacity to develop into many possible differentiated cells.
+Cells can be transferred into any single organ in the body since cells have the capacity to develop into many possible differentiated cells.
 Since they are capable of self-renewing indefinitely, they will divide many times and will specialize to promote the healing of organs while still sustaining the original undifferentiated cell.

-The Lung Institute offers two different therapies: bone marrow stem cell therapy and venous (blood-derived) stem cell therapy.
+The Lung Institute offers two different therapies: bone marrow cellular therapy and venous (blood-derived) cellular therapy.
 The type of therapy relies on the patient and their medical needs.
 On the other hand, the venous therapy may be performed on its own.
-During these therapies, the stem cells go through a specific process in order to be ready to help people breathe better.
+During these therapies, the cells go through a specific process in order to be ready to help people breathe better.